IHeartRadio MMVAs: 1996–2015: MMVAs

-In their modern form, the MMVAs are held as a large street party around 299 Queen Street West—the main downtown Toronto studios of Much and other properties owned by its parent company Bell Media.
-Much VJs introduce and interview presenters and winners throughout the show.
-Winners of a Much Music Video Award receive a statue made by New York firm, Society Awards.
-Viewers can vote for the Fan Fave category which includes Video, Artist or Group, and International Artist or Group.
+In their modern form, the MMVAs were held as a large street party around 299 Queen Street West—the main downtown Toronto studios of Much and other properties owned by its parent company Bell Media.
+Much VJs introduced and interviewed presenters and winners throughout the show.
+Winners of a Much Music Video Award received a statue made by New York firm, Society Awards.
+Viewers could vote for the "Fan Fave" category which included Video, Artist or Group, and International Artist or Group.

 In 2001, a show was not held due to the September 11 attacks occurring two weeks prior.
 However, awards were still handed out.
 All MMVA shows were subsequently held in June until 2017.

 2016–2018: iHeartRadio MMVAs

 In 2016, Bell Media signed an exclusive pact with iHeartMedia and began co-branding the awards with iHeartRadio to "further elevate the MMVAs internationally."

 In 2018, the show moved to August and its full name "MuchMusic Video Awards" was dropped.
 According to CTV Toronto, Bell Media "hopes the shift will help establish a new back-to-school event."

 The iHeartRadio MMVAs were not held in 2019 & 2020.
 Bell Media president Randy Lennox told The Canadian Press that the awards were "delayed" due to "a massive concert in August and also the MTV awards were one day after our date, so we didn't think it was smart."